 Social Security benefits can be taxable at any age.
 The amount of Social Security subject to tax is determined by calculating “provisional income.”

 Provisional income is the sum of one-half of Social Security benefits, plus, in general tax-free interest and dividends and modified adjusted gross income.
-(Modified adjusted gross income is generally the adjusted gross income amount listed on Form 1040, line 37, plus any amounts listed on lines 33-35 (student loan interest, tuition fees and domestic production activities).
-Adjusted gross income includes IRA, pension and annuity distributions but does NOT include Roth IRA distributions.)
+Modified adjusted gross income is generally the adjusted gross income amount listed on Form 1040, line 37, plus any amounts listed on lines 33-35 (student loan interest, tuition and fees, and domestic production activities).
+Adjusted gross income includes traditional IRA, pension and annuity distributions but does NOT include Roth IRA distributions.)

 The following table illustrates what level of provisional income will cause the taxation of Social Security benefits, and at what percentage rate.

 ||Provisional Income-Joint Return||Percentage of Social Security Subject to Tax|